ShreehariA/assignment-5-ShreehariA/README.md

 ## Project Overview

-This project delves into the challenges of real-world machine learning by analyzing the **Yeast dataset**, a benchmark for multi-label classification.
+The project delves into the challenges of real-world machine learning by analyzing the **Yeast dataset**, a benchmark for multi-label classification.
 The primary objective is to use advanced non-linear dimensionality reduction techniques—**t-SNE** and **Isomap**—to visually inspect the data for veracity issues.

 Instead of simply building a classifier, this analysis focuses on understanding the data's inherent structure and identifying potential problems such as **noisy labels**, **outliers**, and **hard-to-learn samples** where functional categories are highly mixed.